Robert Pattinson in surreal bubble, in and out of "Cosmopolis"

 The story, including scenes of anarchic protests against capitalism, has drawn some easy parallels with the 2008 financial crisis and Occupy Wall Street protests.

-But Cronenberg told Reuters he decided to adapt DeLillo's 2003 novel more due to the "resonance of the dialogue and the wit and the humor."
+But Cronenberg told Reuters he decided to adapt DeLillo's 2003 novel more due to the "resonance of the dialogue and the wit and the humour."

 Still, many people had connected to the anti-capitalist tone, including a French billionaire who invested in the film.